-The Gran Paradiso Group, largely known for its Northern high mountains covered by glaciers, kingdom of classic old fashion mixed mountaineering, shows in its Southern side another wonderful kingdom, made of steep granite walls and beautiful hard rock climbs, both classic and modern.
+The Gran Paradiso Group, largely known in reason of its Northern high mountains covered by glaciers, kingdom of classic old fashion mixed mountaineering routes, shows in its Southern side another wonderful kingdom, made of steep granite walls and beautiful hard rock climbs, both classic and modern.
 The complex and very interesting rocky summit of Courmaon lies inside this chain, Punta Fourà Sub-Group, in the middle of the beautiful basin overlooking the village of Ceresole Reale and its homonymous great artificial lake.
 The mountain ridges create three main sides: a rocky and superb North-East face, overlooking the Vallone del Roc, well visible also from Orco Valley, another rocky and steep wall facing South, rising from the Boiret basin, and a scree-sloping West side.
 Courmaon shows a triangular rocky structure build by several shape spurs, separated by some scree-gullies.
 Courmaon has an important mountaineering tradition; while the main walls of this sector of Gran Paradiso Group, as the ones lying in Piantonetto Valley and Orco Valley, had been explored later, since the early Forties a fine classic route had been realized on Courmaon: it’s the beautiful and classic East Ridge, climbed in the year 1942 by Giusto Gervasutti “il Fortissimo” and his pal Ettore Giraudo.

 The starting point to climb Courmaon is Ceresole Reale m.
 1613, a nice village lying near the great artificial Lake of Ceresole.
 Dam.
 Road access

 - From Turin (Caselle international airport) reach Courgnè and Pont Canavese mt.
 461; from here follow the road entering Valle dell’Orco, reaching Locana, Rosone, Noasca and Ceresole Reale m.
 1613.
 (Km.
 35 from Pont Canavese).